 Interest in the plundered books is on the rise.
 Germany’s “Initial Check” program is seeking to reconnect books with their proper heirs, while Swedish journalist Anders Rydel’s book, “The Book Thieves: The Nazi Looting of Europe’s Libraries and a Return to Literary Inheritance,” was published in an English translation earlier this year.

-History, however, makes the matter of restitution rather complicated.
+History, however, makes the matter of restitution rather delicate.

 While Germany has been willing to make reparations, a great share of the books it seized ended up in the hands of the victorious Red Army, whose “trophy brigades” secured them and brought them East.
 Thoroughly decimated by World War II, the Soviets were categorically uninterested in foregoing any of its spoils.
 The USSR, rightfully proud of its victory over the Germans, was largely unwilling to admit wrongdoing in any aspect of its heroic war effort, and its successor states have largely followed suit.
 They, too, have reason to count themselves among the war’s victims.
 While Hitler had considerable respect for the culture of his Western adversaries, his forces were instructed to destroy the high culture of their Slavic enemies in order to subjugate them more completely.
 According to a report in Haaretz, the Nazis emptied the Lenin Library in Minsk to the tune of 17 train cars worth of books.

-Sadly, these circumstances make it unlikely that the books will be returned in full.
-On the topic of restitutions, Aliaksandr Susha, deputy director of the National Library of Belarus, told the Journal, “We are not ready for such discussions.”
-In lieu of this, Belarusian authorities have opened the collections to visiting scholars.
-If the books’ heirs wish to see them, they may have to do so within the confines of Minsk’s vaguely extraterrestrial library.
+These circumstances complicate the possibility of the books being returned in full.
+However, communication is underway.
+On the topic of restitutions, Aliaksandr Susha, deputy director of the National Library of Belarus, told the Journal, “We are ready for such discussions.”
+At present, Belarusian authorities have opened the collections to visiting scholars.
+For the time being, if the books’ heirs wish to see them, they may have to do so within the confines of Minsk’s vaguely extraterrestrial library.

 *Daniel Witkin is the Forward’s Arts and Culture Intern.
 Reach him at email@example.com or on Twitter, @dzwitkin